yuvipanda/python-popularity-contest/README.md

 We want to collect just enough data to help with the following tasks:

-1. Remove unused packages that have never been imported.
+1. Remove unused library that have never been imported.
 These can probably be removed without a lot of breakage for individual users

-2. Provide aggregate statistics about the 'popularity' of a package to add a data point for understanding how important a particular package is to a group of users.
+2. Provide aggregate statistics about the 'popularity' of a library to add a data point for understanding how important a particular library is to a group of users.
 This can help with funding requests, better training recommendations, etc.